fjvallarino/monomer/tasks.md

   - VStack should set itself to a fixed size if all children are fixed
     - ZStack should set _weIsTopLayer based on used space
   - Avoid findNextFocus on unfocusable children (listView items)
+    - Does this make sense?
+Check with a composite listView item
+    - Focus event may need to be handled to update highlighted item
   - Restore focus to previous widget when zstack changes (dialog situation)
     - Also think about not losing focus because of click (when onlyTopFocusable is active)
-  - Button should change color when clicked/actioned
-  - Add Maps on Theme to handle user widget settings
   - Create Keystroke component (shortcuts and general key handling like Esc for dialog)
   - Create Tooltip component.
 It just wraps a given component and draws the tooltip with renderOverlay
   - Create Theme widget to override global theme
   - Image widget could also have a ByteString version
-  - Compare Cairo/Skia interfaces to make Renderer able to handle future implementations
+  - Compare Cairo/Skia/ImDrawList interfaces to make Renderer able to handle future implementations
   - Can _wiChildren be removed from Widget and only be kept in Container?
   - Image
     - Can performance be improved?